executablebooks/jupyter-cache/docs/using/cli.md

 for what has been cached.

-Each notebook is hashed (code cells and kernel spec only), which is used to compare against 'staged' notebooks.
+Each notebook is hashed (code cells and kernel spec only), which is used to compare against notebooks in the project.
 Multiple hashes for the same URI can be added
 (the URI is just there for inspection) and the size of the cache is limited (current default 1000) so that, at this size,